 It was hot, and as usual I packed for a week not a night.
-But overall, it was pretty awesome – I really enjoyed the hike itself and the experience of getting to fall asleep right next to the Colorado River!
+But overall, it was pretty awesome – I really enjoyed the hike itself and the experience of getting to fall asleep under a sky full of stars, right next to the Colorado River!

 The trail from the parking lot starts off in a gravelly wash, before leading into the canyon, where you begin to wind your way down to the banks of the Colorado River.
 This is where most people set up camp for the night; either on the small cliffs along the river bank, or on one of the beaches a little further in.

 There are some interesting arches along the way.

 We were originally planning to sleep on the main beach, but when we arrived, there was a small village set up.

 Literally.
 It was pretty legit (I mean that in a good way).

 Since these folks came in by canoes/small boats, they were able to haul a bunch of supplies that we could never have fit into our backpacks like firewood, coolers, canopy tents, chairs, you name it…

 We chose to backtrack a bit, to an area we saw overlooking the river.